Franweb79/JS-Canvas-Dynamic-Wall-Pong/README.md

 - If for any reason velX comes negative (should not, but happens), we maintain it negative to force it moving to the left.
 Otherwise ball would dissappear to the right.

+2- We declare myBar as a global variable inside the module because using export to make it available on other modules on other modules and using would give problems.
+For example myBar is declared on scripts.js, that means after the definition of the Ball class on ball.js, which on its update() method needs a reference to the bar.
+I find for now this is the easiest way to solve it

 ## KNOWN BUGS